-As the United States prepares to enter week three of a partial government shutdown, importers, exporters and trade agencies are beginning to feel the impacts.
+As the longest United States government shutdown in history continues, importers, exporters and trade agencies are beginning to feel the impacts.
 Typically, organizations such as the Federal Maritime Commission (FMC) and US Customs and Border Protection (CBP) would be in high gear.
 However, many of these agencies are operating at reduced capacity due to the discontinuation of non-essential services.

 What is the Generalized System of Preferences (GSP) trade program?
 What is the current status of the program?
 What countries are involved?
 What are some examples of GSP eligible products?
 Read below for answers to these common importer questions and more.